Paul-Abel/Content-Management-System/README.md

 # Content Management System

-This is a project work for the university.
+This is a project work in my second semester for a master in the university of applied science.
 The goal is to show what is possible with JSF and Primefaces.

 To demonstrate this, I have created a small content management system.
 This manages various magazines and publishers with different attributes.